 It's been difficult, but it's getting easier and easier.
 And what is lovely with her is that she always works over her back.
 She doesn't know how to "go wrong".
 No matter where she has her head or how the pace is, she works with a raised back.

 She is great to be on and over time I think she becomes a dream to ride.

-The video below shows the day the mare, Stacia's mother, for the first time begins to show interest in his foal.
-We were very relieved and very tired after being constantly on for 2,5 days.
+The video below shows that day the jump, Stacia's mother, for the first time begins to show interest in her foal.
+We were very easy and very tired after being on the 2,5 day.